cochoa0x1/advanced-lane/README.md

 return np.logical_or(yellow_line, white_line)
 ```
-Color alone was not reliable enough to always find the lanes, so a mix of x gradients and gradient angle thresholds were used also.
+Color alone was not reliable enough to always find the lanes, so a mix of x gradients and gradient angle thresholds, as calculated via a sobel filter, were used also.
 The final code is in the lane_line_mask function.

 ![alt text](./output_images/test2_masking.png "masking")